7 Best Day Hiking Boots in 2023

 Whether you’ve just decided to start your hiking journey or planning a multi-day hike with your friends, we’ve compiled the ultimate list of great quality day hiking boots that we have examined in our lab.
 For this guide, we feature the best-rated models we recommended after hiking thousands of miles across all sorts of terrain.

 With tonnes of superb options out there, picking the right pair can be mind-boggling.
-To save you time, we’ve tested 100+ of the best day hiking boots and ranked them accordingly.
+To save you time, we’ve tested day hiking boots while wearing them on the trails and after cutting them in half in our lab.
+And then, we ranked them accordingly.
 Take a look at the outstanding picks we found!

 Best day hiking boots overall